Have questions? We're here.

 Moose found on an Alaska wildlife tour

 Moose are found throughout the state, except in the extreme north.
-As the largest extant deer species, moose are striking figures on the vast landscape.
+As the largest extant deer species, moose are striking figures in the vast landscape.
 The Alaskan subspecies of moose is the largest of North American moose: a bull can weigh up to 1,600 lbs (725 kg).
 Their mass, combined with their unique palmate antlers, makes the moose an impressive animal and a favorite for wildlife enthusiasts.
-Travelers have spotted moose wandering within city limits, along highways, railways and in the state's numerous parks and reserves.
-Kenai Peninsula has a moose refuge, and this wildlife sanctuary is an excellent place to observe these large, horse-sized deer.
+Travelers have spotted moose wandering within city limits, along highways, railways, and in the state's numerous parks and reserves.
+The Kenai Peninsula has a moose refuge, and this wildlife sanctuary is an excellent place to observe these large, horse-sized deer.
 Be sure to keep your distance: these massive animals can run as fast as 35 miles (56 km) per hour!

 Whales